openshift/installer/docs/user/aws/limits.md

 Each cluster creates its own VPC.
 The default limit of VPCs per region is 5 and will allow 5 clusters.
 To have more than 5 clusters, you will need to increase this limit.

+Each cluster also creates a VPC Gateway Endpoint for a stable connection to S3.
+The default limit of VPC Gateway Endpoints per region is 20 and will allow 20 clusters.
+To have more than 20 clusters, you will need to increase this limit.

 ## Elastic Network Interfaces (ENI)

 The default installation creates 21 + the number of availability zones of ENIs (e.g. us-east-1 = 21 + 6 = 27 ENIs).